Attack on Titan (TV series): Critical response

 John Sinnott of DVD Talk called the series one of the best ones he had ever watched and one "that anime fans should not miss".
-Maya Phillips of New York magazine and Vulture praised the uniqueness of the series, stating, "In our current age of terrifying dystopian realities, it's hard to find a dystopian show with something new to deliver - and yet here it is."
+Maya Phillips of New York magazine and Vulture praised the uniqueness of the series, stating, "In our current age of terrifying dystopian realities, it's hard to find a dystopian show with something new to deliver – and yet here it is."
 Phelim O'Neill of The Guardian praised the animation of the series as "spellbinding...
 It's all wonderfully acrobatic and intense".
 Regarding the climactic episodes of the third season's second half, Manga.Tokyo called Isayama a "genius" for using the revelations about Grisha's past to smoothly link present events to the beginning of the story.
 The series' handling of complex themes such as war, genocide, and imperialism has been the subject of much critical analysis, with its portrayal of such concepts being described as timely with respect to real world events.
 The anime's allusions to the Holocaust and other historical crises have been praised for their sociopolitical commentary and depth, but have also been criticized as not taking a clear stance on these issues.

 Crunchyroll listed Attack on Titan in their "Top 25 best anime of the 2010s" list.
 IGN and Polygon also listed Attack on Titan among the best anime series of the 2010s.
 Lauren Orsini of Forbes included Attack on Titan on her list of the best anime series of the decade.
 Esquire named it one of the best anime series of 2023, while IGN and Men's Health named it one of the best of all time.

+Steven Pearce, in the anime's entry in The Encyclopedia of Science Fiction, described it as "an exciting slice of Horror in SF", with its appeal attributed not only to action and violence but also to its worldbuilding and the gradual unfolding of its backstory.
+At the same time, the entry criticized its idealized depiction of the military and noted the controversy surrounding the portrayal of the Eldians and Marleyans, which it characterized as a clumsy allegory for Jews and Nazis.